Dolaran/SelfAssessment/Skills/Programming.md

   - method: 🖐️ used
   - class: 🖐️ used
   - prototype: 🖐️ used
-  - event: : 🎓 known
+  - event: 🎓 known
   - type: 🖐️ used
   - primitive types: 🖐️ used
   - reference types: 🖐️ used
   - flag: 🖐️ used
   - lexical scope
-  - code block
+  - code block: 🎓 known
   - conditions
   - loops: 🖐️ used
   - assignment: 🖐️ used